walkabillylab/Can-ALE/Appendix/README.md

 ## Supplementary Appendix 3 – Walking and Active Transportation

-Supplementary Appendix 3 shows the descriptive statistics for walking to work and active transportation to work percentages, stratified by the 5 ALE classes for each year (2011, 2016, 2021).
+Table S.3. shows the descriptive statistics for walking to work and active transportation to work percentages, stratified by the 5 ALE classes for each year (2011, 2016, 2021).

-### Table S3.1.
-Summary of Active Commuting Rates Across ALE Groups
+### Table S.3 Summary of Active Commuting Rates Across ALE Groups

 #### 2011
 | Measure | Statistic | All groups | 1 (very low) | 2 (low) | 3 (moderate) | 4 (high) | 5 (very high) |